 This is like dreams-come-true-Peggy-Sawyer-in-42nd-Street shit, right?!?!

 A couple months later, in August of 2016, our meetings began.
 And I got to work on developing that sucker.
-Jim recommended introducing to the play notorious talent agent, Henry Willson, the manipulative, sex-hungry representative of countless beautiful men-turned-actors (including Rock Hudson).
-Henry is the only character in the play who was a living person.
+Henry Willson, the manipulative, sex-hungry representative of countless beautiful men-turned-actors (including Rock Hudson) was introduced as a new character.
+He is the only character in the play who was a living person.
 Clayton, Carol, and Jack are my way of telling this story without being bound to the autobiographical details that would come with writing about, say, Tab Hunter specifically.
 By entwining truth with fiction, I was allowed to cover everything.

 Jim and I held a number of readings as Sparkler grew, populated by magnificent actors.
 Among them were Lowell Byers, Brooke Garfunkel, Dylan Goodwin, Ellie Gossage, Bob Jaffe, Craig MacArthur, Misha Osherovich, David Pittu, Charity Schubert, Marrick Smith, Frank Vlastnik, and Alan Wager.